MWSandbox/docs/certifications/AZ-700-notes.md

   - Service: Virtual network gateway (VPN device, handles also encryption/decryption)
     - Configuration
       - VPN types in Azure
-        - Route-based: Route tables define where to send packets to, the tunnels themselves allow all traffic
+        - Route-based: Route tables define where to send packets to, the tunnels themselves allow all traffic -> static or dynamic routing protocols, enables automatic failover
-        - Policy-based: Each VPN tunnel defines a policy of which traffic to permit
+        - Policy-based: Each VPN tunnel defines a policy of which traffic to permit (only those packets will be sent through each tunnel) -> static routing
+          - Custom policy need to be configured in order to connect route-basen gateway to onprem policy-based device
       - SKUs:
-        - Basic: 10 Tunnels, no P2S OpenVPN Connections, less bandwidth, legacy SKU
+        - Basic: 10 Tunnels, no P2S OpenVPN Connections, 100 MBit/s, kein BGP, legacy SKU
-        - VpnGw1-5: More tunnels, more P2S connection, more bandwidth
+        - VpnGw1-5: More tunnels, more P2S connection, more bandwidth, AZ suffix for zone-redundancy
+          - 1: 30 S2S, 650 MBit/s, 250 OpenVPN P2S
+          - 2: 30 S2S, 1 GBit/s or 1,25 GBit/s (Gen2), 500 OpenVPN P2S
+          - 3: 30 S2S, 1,25 GBit/s or 2,5 GBit/s (Gen2), 1000 OpenVPN P2S
+          - 4: 100 S2S, 5 GBit/s, 5000 OpenVPN P2S
+          - 5: 100 S2S, 10 GBit/s, 10000 OpenVPN P2S
       - Generation:
         - 1: Less P2S connections
+          - 128 SSTP P2S
         - 2: More P2S connections
+          - 128 SSTP P2S
-      - Active-active mode: 2 connections in parallel for failover
+      - Active-active vs active-standby mode: 2 connections in parallel for failover
       - BGP protocol support for route-based VPNs - e.g. for Hub and Spoke models
+        - ASN identifies a network
     - Connections can bbe added with Local network gateway as target to establish VPN connection
       - Shared key (PSK) is required on each side, wwill be exchanged by IKE protocol
       - Types: VNet-to-VNet, Site-to-Site (IPsec), ExpressRoute